Skip to content

 Complete Hepatitis Panel

-- Liver function markers including AST, ALT, bilirubin fractions, alkaline phosphatase
+• Liver function tests (LFT) including AST, ALT, bilirubin (total, direct, and indirect), alkaline phosphatase

 Clinical context

-Used when broader hepatitis marker coverage across A, B, C, and E is required together with liver and blood-health parameters.
+Used when comprehensive hepatitis blood tests across A, B, C, and E are required, together with liver function tests and blood health.

 Complete Hepatitis B Profile

-- Liver function markers including AST, ALT, bilirubin fractions
+• Liver function tests including AST, ALT, bilirubin (direct, indirect, and total)

 Clinical context

-Focused Hepatitis B marker profile combined with supportive liver and blood parameters.
+Complete Hepatitis B antigen profile combined with supportive liver and blood health checkups.

 View Sample Report

-A sample Thyrocare hepatitis panel report is available for reference.
-It shows how hepatitis markers, liver function markers, HbA1c, and complete hemogram parameters appear in the lab format, along with method notes, biological reference intervals, and reporting fields.
+View the sample report to find how hepatitis antigens and antibodies, liver function tests, HbA1c, and complete hemogram parameters appear in the lab format, along with method notes, biological reference intervals, and measuring units.

-- Complete hemogram page with counts, indices, and platelet parameters
+• Complete hemogram with blood count, indices, and platelet parameters

-Hepatitis panels do not rely on one marker alone.
-They combine viral antigens, antibodies, liver chemistry, and supportive pathology parameters so the pattern can be read in the clinical context.
-The hepatitis panel includes Hepatitis A, B, C, and E markers along with liver function markers, HbA1c, and complete hemogram parameters.
+Hepatitis panels combine viral antigens, antibodies, liver function, and supportive lab tests so the pattern can be read in the clinical context.
+The hepatitis panel includes Hepatitis A, B, C, and E antigens and antibodies along with liver function tests, HbA1c, and complete hemogram.

 HBsAg (Hepatitis B Surface Antigen)

-HBsAg is used as a screening marker for Hepatitis B infection.
-It appears around 2 to 3 weeks before onset of illness, reaching a peak during the illness phase, and disappearing in self-limited infection within about 3 to 6 months.
+HBsAg is used as a screening test for Hepatitis B infection.
+It appears around 2 to 3 weeks before the onset of illness, reaching a peak during the illness phase, and disappearing in a self-limited infection within about 3 to 6 months.
 Persistence beyond that pattern can be seen in carrier states.

-Anti-HBs is a marker associated with recovery or immunity after Hepatitis B infection.
-The report notes state that this antibody usually appears after HBsAg has disappeared from the blood and that a level of 10 mIU/mL or more is regarded as protective against Hepatitis B viral infection.
+Anti-HBs is an antibody associated with recovery or immunity after Hepatitis B infection.
+The report notes that this antibody usually appears after HBsAg has disappeared from the blood and that a level of 10 mIU/mL or more is regarded as protective against Hepatitis B viral infection.

 HBeAg (Hepatitis B Envelope Antigen)

-HBeAg is described in the report as a marker of active viral replication in Hepatitis B. It is detected in the early phase after HBsAg and is associated with increased numbers of infectious virions and the presence of HBV DNA and DNA polymerase in serum.
+HBeAg is an antigen of active viral replication in Hepatitis B. It is detected in the early phase after HBsAg and is associated with increased numbers of infectious virions and the presence of HBV DNA and DNA polymerase in serum.

 Anti-HBe becomes clinically relevant after the disappearance of HBeAg.
-The report notes indicate that seroconversion from HBeAg to Anti-HBe during acute Hepatitis B is usually linked with resolution of infection and reduced infectivity.
+Seroconversion from HBeAg to HBeAb during acute Hepatitis B is usually linked with resolution of infection and reduced infectivity.

 Anti-HBc IgM

 Anti-HBc IgM supports the assessment of recent or acute Hepatitis B infection.
-It appears shortly after HBsAg and usually disappears within about six months, making it useful in the laboratory.
+It appears shortly after HBsAg and usually disappears within about six months, making it useful in laboratory findings.

 Anti-HBc Total